Lithgow’s Blast Furnace: Steel, Struggle, and the Lessons That Shaped Workers’ Protection

 When G & C Hoskins Ltd took over the Lithgow works in 1908, the future changed course.

-William Sandford had the vision — building Australia’s first modern blast furnace but Charles Hoskins brought the capital, scale, and political clout to push the industry to national significance.
+William Sandford had the vision — building Australia’s first modern blast furnace but Charles Hoskins brought the capital, scale, and political influence to push the industry to national significance.

 He: